sign-language-processing/sign-language-processing.github.io/src/index.md

 They built a Motion Graph [@min2012motion], which is a Markov process used to generate new motion sequences that are representative of natural motion, and selected the motion primitives (sequence of poses) per gloss with the highest transition probability.
 To smooth that sequence and reduce unnatural motion, they used a Savitzky–Golay motion transition smoothing filter [@savitzky1964smoothing].
+@moryossef2023baseline re-implemented their approach and made it open-source.

 @huang2021towards used a new non-autoregressive model to generate a sequence of poses for a sequence of glosses.
 They argued that existing models like @saunders2020adversarial are prone to error accumulation and high inference latency due to their autoregressive nature.